01NakulGoel/Hashnode/clc0zigkp000i08igh60lhoq7.md

     );
     ```

-4. meanwhile, remove the strict mode also and then save it and refresh the localhost page. you will see something like this:-
+4. meanwhile, remove the strict mode also and then save it, and refresh the localhost page. you will see something like this:-

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1671818851953/b380d698-0251-4944-b740-b3a51911d16b.png align="center")

-5. one more thing we understood is that if we want to run js in root.render then we will write it under a curly bracket like this {}.
+5. one more thing we understood is that if we want to run JS in root.render then we will write it under a curly bracket like this {}.

     we will look more into it in the blog ahead.

-now let's understand how we can write the same code with jsx
+now let's understand how we can write the same code with JSX.

 ```xml
 root.render(